paulfioravanti/steno-dictionaries/README.md

 # Steno Dictionaries

-This repository contains my personal stenography dictionaries, and some non-dictionary steno-related config for [Plover][].
+This repository contains my personal stenography dictionaries, and some non-dictionary steno-related source code for [Plover][].

-Details regarding the dictionaries and config can be found under their respective directories.
+Details regarding the dictionaries and source code can be found under their respective directories (`dictionaries` and `src`).

 The dictionaries are in [JSON][] format, and either use, or are intended to supplement, Plover theory, and _generally_ not be in conflict with [Plover's